-Application : Applied Explanation : on application of the practice The Board formalises and maintains a set of ethical standards of behaviour expected of all Directors, Employees and, where applicable, Counterparties and Business Partners to address potential issues in managing conflicts of interest and preventing the abuse of power, corruption, insider trading, and money laundering.
-These are integrated into Group-wide management practices which include: Code of Business Conduct (COBC) The standards of behaviour are derived from the Group's Core Values and Business Principles: Fair Business Practices, Working with Local Communities, Health, Safety and Environment and Compliance.
+Application : Applied Explanation : The Board formalises and maintains a set of ethical standards of behaviour on expected of all Directors, Employees and, where applicable, Counterparties and application Business Partners to address potential issues in managing conflicts of interest of the and preventing the abuse of power, corruption, insider trading, and money practice laundering.
+These are integrated into Group-wide management practices which include: 1.
+Code of Business Conduct (COBC) The standards of behaviour are derived from the Group's Core Values and Business Principles: Fair Business Practices, Working with Local Communities, Health, Safety and Environment and Compliance.
 The COBC applies to all Directors and Employees of the Group.
-This includes Employees on secondment to Joint Ventures, affiliates or associates.
+This includes Employees on secondment to Joint Ventures, affiliates, or associates.
 Counterparties are also expected to comply with the COBC while Business Partners are encouraged to adopt similar principles and standards of behaviour.
 The COBC applies to all businesses and countries in which the Group operates.
-Croup operates.

 All Directors and Employees are expected to make business decisions in the best interests of the Group by avoiding conflicts of interest and situations that have the potential to generate conflicts of interest.
 Actual or potential conflict must be disclosed via the Conflict of Interest (COI) Declaration Form as soon as the situation arises.
-The form is available online on SDP's website, in the Ethical Business Practices section, at https://www.simedarbyplantation.com.
+The form is available online on SDP's website, in the Corporate Governance section, atwww.simedarbyplantation.com.

-The COBC is accessible on the SDP's website and intranet and its understanding among Employees is enforced via a combination of physical and video briefings as well as collaterals, quizzes, surveys and graphics.
+The COBC is accessible on SDP's website and intranet and its understanding among Employees is enforced via a combination of physical and video briefings as well as collaterals, quizzes, surveys and graphics.
 All Directors and Employees are required to sign an attestation to acknowledge compliance with the COBC and their understanding of the rules, principles and policies outlined in the COBC.